mattvenn/raspi-adventure/docs/part1.md

     raspberry
     pi

-The file must be in this directory, and called file.txt

-Once the file have been created correctly you will receive your clue to begin the 2nd part of the adventure...
+Once the file has been created correctly you will receive your clue to begin the 2nd part of the adventure...

 If you get stuck, remember that you'll easily be able to find examples of python programs on the internet!